 Mid to large-sized companies are caught in the crosshairs of legislation and legal, making it difficult to keep up.
 Internal HR processes, including manual entry spreadsheet records for HR case management, are being retired for their lack of efficacy.
 More businesses are configuring cloud-based HR technology to pick up the slack, and protect companies from costly legal fees.

-Nine out of ten times, prospective clients call us after losing a case.
-HR grievances cost companies tens of thousands of dollars out of pocket each year.
+Nine out of ten times, prospective clients call us after losing a case. employee grievances cost companies tens of thousands of dollars out of pocket each year.
 The loss of revenue and diminished reputation causes businesses to seek better ways to handle HR related issues.